Day 1: New Zealand–– Hanoi

 Day 9: Hoi An – Danang –– Nha Trang (B)

 Leave Hoi An to make for Danang Airport and board a flight to Nha Trang, a popular coastal resort city.
 Once you are transferred and checked in at the hotel, the remainder of the day is free time.

 Day 10: Nha Trang – Islands and Snorkelling Tour (B,L)

 Spend the day hopping behind the islands and seeing the beaches of Nha Trang.
 Go to Tri Nguyen Aquarium on Mieu Island to catch a glimpse of native sea life and slip on a snorkel as you paddle in the waters of Mun Island.
 Try your hand at a water sport while on Mot Island, Tranh Beach Island or the isle dubbed ‘Mini Beach’.
 There are ample opportunities for swimming and relaxing along the way.
 Visit a local fishing village on the way back to the mainland.

 Day 11: Nha Trang –– Ho Chi Minh City (B)

-Today is free at leisure before your transfer for your flight to Ho Chi Minh City.
-On arrival, you will be met and transferred to your hotel.
-The remainder of the day is at leisure.
+There is more free time before you are transferred to the airport for the flight to Ho Chi Minh City.
+A hotel transfer greets you upon arrival and the rest of the day is at your leisure.